AnnaValls/ecoinvent/README.txt

 - [done] refactor technologies code for a reusable coding interface

 ### frontend tasks
-- [to do] unify inputs in a single page, then, select technology, then run technology combination
 - [to do] save inputs and technologies chosen in cookies

+### future
+- [1][to do, NEXT] join ecospold generation code inside the web
+- [2][to do] be able to calculate 'n' systems (= run 'n' models in parallel)

 ### non prioratary tasks
 - [to do] substitute images for text in the example implementations
 - [done] create a summary of terms (BOD, sBOD, ...)
 - [done] add references to metcalf pages in implementation code

-### future
-- [1][to do, NEXT] join ecospold generation code inside the web
-- [2][to do] be able to calculate 'n' systems (= run 'n' models in parallel)

 -----------------------------
 vim: set filetype=markdown: